joshpasqualetto/sparkle-aws-demo/README.md

 * AWS_REGION # This needs to be us-east-1, otherwise you need to change the az's in sparkleformation/demoapp.rb

 You need to create the following manually:
-* The keypair 'demoapp' must exist in AWS
+* The keypair 'demoapp' must exist in AWS, if you care about SSH'ing into it.

 ## Destroy
 * `sfn destroy demoapp`